Travel details

 -

-A small stone chapel located on a hill on the outskirts of Ephesus, said to be the place where the Virgin Mary spent her final years.
-Since it was identified as a ruin in the 19th century, it has become an important pilgrimage site for Christians, and many pilgrims and tourists still visit today.
-It is a spot where you can feel a religious atmosphere in a setting surrounded by quiet woods.
+A small stone chapel located on a hill on the outskirts of Ephesus, believed to be the place where the Virgin Mary spent her final years.
+Identified as a ruin in the 19th century, it has since become an important pilgrimage site for Christians and continues to be visited by many pilgrims and tourists.
+Surrounded by quiet woods, it is a spot where visitors can feel a religious atmosphere.

 [Japanese Guide]